You can use Databricks for near real-time data ingestion, processing, machine learning, and AI for streaming data.

-To learn more about building streaming solutions on the Databricks Lakehouse Platform, see the data streaming product page.
+To learn more about building streaming solutions on the Databricks platform, see the data streaming product page.

 Apache Spark Structured Streaming is a near-real time processing engine that offers end-to-end fault tolerance with exactly-once processing guarantees using familiar Spark APIs.
 Structured Streaming lets you express computation on streaming data in the same way you express a batch computation on static data.
 The Structured Streaming engine performs the computation incrementally and continuously updates the result as streaming data arrives.

 If you’re new to Structured Streaming, see Run your first Structured Streaming workload.

 For information about using Structured Streaming with Unity Catalog, see Using Unity Catalog with Structured Streaming.